em-cl/IoT-Project/README.md

 >Required

 The Raspberry pie Pico WH can be programmed in Micro Phyton.
-Install Python if you don't allready have it.
+Install Python if you don't already have it.
 [Python](https://www.python.org/downloads/)

 >Required

 Install the IDE:s
-the recomended IDE:s used for this project are `Visual studio code` and `Visual studio 2022`. ==You don't need pro version, community is fine.== [Visual Studio](https://visualstudio.microsoft.com/)
+the recommended IDE:s used for this project are `Visual studio code` and `Visual studio 2022`. ==You don't need pro version, community is fine.== [Visual Studio](https://visualstudio.microsoft.com/)

 >Optional for comfort

-I use vs code and Visual studio for the familiar keybinds wich gives me the comfort of ergonomy.
+I use vs code and Visual studio for the familiar key binds which gives that are ergonomic.
 (Free!)
 I also recomend to try the free VsVim 2022, Add New File and Editor Guidelines extensions in visual studio.

 >Required